This article has been updated.

 Because he uses wood heat, Barry has designed an independent collection system.
 His system includes a site-specific wood frame, covered with light colored metal roofing – to reduce heat buildup on the roof which can increase potential contamination.
 His systems are typically 24’ x 22’ with gutters at the lower end which transfer the water to pipes that then drain into a series of tanks or cisterns.
 From here a series of plastic pipes lead to the house and garden areas.

-In his coastal area, the average rainfall of 36” a year means he can collect 3400 gallons of potable water from a 22’x24’ catchment roof.
+In Barry’s coastal area, the average rainfall of 36” a year means he can collect 3400 gallons of potable water from a 22’x24’ catchment roof.
 Barry stores the collected water using 14, 250 gallon tanks.
 With a small submersible pump, or a hand pump to get it started, he has enough pressure for a shower with only one moving part.

 Barry recommends that the system be designed as close to the ground as possible because it is easier to clean and has less wind resistance.
 He uses a minimum filtering system, employing window screens over the gutter and a cloth filter fitted to the ¾ “ waterline leading to his house.